 - Include all product variants in the feed.
 This will give more exposure rather than having only the main products shown.

 - Have the local currency enabled in Shopify payments and use it in the product feed.
 This way, you can show users the prices in the local currency and let them use it at checkout, as well.

 - If you already have multiple languages set up in your shop, consider having translated feeds.
 This will increase the performance drastically.

 If you choose to test the markets with the free listings, you will have to wait to gather some data.
 We suggest waiting at least a month, but the more the better.
 In the perfect scenario, you can set these up months before you even think about expanding.
 So when the time comes, you will feel more confident about the decision.

 To help you create product feeds for each market, you can use the Google Shopping Feed XML/CSV by AdWords Robot.
-With it, you can create product XML or CSV feeds for each language-currency combination, local inventory feeds, and it also offers multiple customization options to suit your needs.
+With it, you can create product XML or CSV feeds for each language-currency combination, and local inventory feeds, and it also offers multiple customization options to suit your needs.

 Expanding To The New Markets

 As a rule of thumb, after you decide you want to expand, we don’t recommend going to more than 3 new countries at the same time.
 Otherwise, the workload might be overwhelming.